table of contents

 ownership of the memory owned by other and must move-assign each element

-case, all elements originally belong to *this are either destroyed or replaced by
+case, all elements originally belonging to *this are either destroyed or

 element-wise move-assignment.